MTaylor124/Portfolio/README.md

     * Buttons are not longer hard coded / Removed redunant code
     * Created experienceData to generate components
     * Greatly improved scalability
+    * Backdrop content is now generated from experienceData
+        * One file went from 370 to 70 lines of code
 ## 11/8
 1. Created Repo for Pre-existing Portfolio
 2. Created README